Just in case: These ski insurances are really worthwhile

 If an insurance policy does not cover the damage in the event of a skiing accident, it makes sense to take out additional insurance.

-Check your health insurance for cover abroad
+Check your health insurance for coverage abroad

 It is essential to check your existing health insurance carefully: Although the statutory insurances also pay for accidents in other European countries, they only pay for the costs that would also be incurred in Germany – you have to pay for most of the rest yourself.
 It can be even pricier in non-European countries.
 Most health insurances do not cover these countries.
 Especially in popular skiing countries such as Canada or the USA, the costs for a simple treatment can quickly skyrocket if you are not well insured.